xapix-io/foley/infra/README.md

 * Pulumi command-line tool
 * AWS CLI
 * Node v14 (LTS)
-* Helm Charts v2
+* Helm Charts v3

 More about the [tools here](https://github.com/xapix-io/infra-k8s/blob/master/docs/pulumi-workshop1.md), with links to installation instructions.
+Note also that this uses helm v3, not v2.

 ## Manual Process